WildBamaBoy/minecraft-comes-alive/README.md

 Absolutely no modifications can be made to MCA when it is placed in a modpack.
 Examples include adding/removing textures from the mod's archive or modifying dialogue files.

 ##### Source Code
 The source code of MCA is made available for educational purposes only.
-Neither it, its source code, nor its byte code may be modified and recompiled for public use by anyone except us.
+MCA, its source code, and its byte code may not be modified and recompiled for public use by anyone except us.

 We do accept and encourage private modifications with the intent for said modifications to be added to the official public version.